 The word “embezzlement” conjures images of complicated, high-dollar financial schemes, but the actuality can be much less extreme.
-While embezzlement can certainly involve pilfering hundreds of thousands of dollars from a large corporation, it can also include taking smaller amounts--skimming from the cash register or stealing office supplies.
+While it can certainly involve pilfering hundreds of thousands of dollars from a large corporation, it can also include taking smaller amounts--skimming from the cash register or stealing office supplies.

 Embezzlement is generally prosecuted as a state crime, but may fall under federal jurisdiction in certain circumstances.
-For example, embezzlement is a federal offense if the victim is the United States government or its agencies or a federally-insured bank.
+For example, it is a federal offense if the victim is the United States government or its agencies or a federally-insured bank.

 Fines, restitution, and imprisonment are the legal consequences of criminal conviction.
 Personal consequences include a shattered professional reputation, strained personal relationships, and a criminal record that can jeopardize your ability to find a job, get an education, and secure a financial loan.
-A felony conviction, even for a non-violent felony like embezzlement, carries collateral consequences that impact your right to vote, your right to bear arms, and your ability to obtain or keep certain professional licenses.
+A felony conviction, even for a non-violent felony, carries collateral consequences that impact your right to vote, your right to bear arms, and your ability to obtain or keep certain professional licenses.

 When you have been accused of embezzling from a company or organization, finding experienced legal counsel is essential for a successful outcome.
 When employers and prosecutors are out to get you, we are on your side, fighting for your rights and interests.
 Call Phillips & Associates today for a confidential, no-risk evaluation of your case.